Asset Protection Planning for Arizona Residents

 Both approaches may be referred to as hybrid asset protection trusts because either may be drafted to include a provision giving an independent person or company called a trust protector the power to move the trust to another state or country that permits self-settled asset protection trusts.
 This change of governing law might permit the trust protector to add you as an eligible beneficiary later.

-While gifting an asset outright to a spouse or other relative would clearly be fraudulent if a claim is known or reasonably foreseeable, it may also be foolish when no claim is imminent.
-If you gift an asset to your spouse, and then your spouse later divorces you, your ex-spouse keeps the asset and you get nothing.
-Likewise, your other relative would have no obligation to gift an asset back to you, or use the asset for your benefit, when you might want it back in the future.
+While giving an asset outright to a spouse or other relative would clearly be fraudulent if a claim is known or reasonably foreseeable, it may also be foolish when no claim is imminent.
+If you give an asset to your spouse, and then your spouse later divorces you, your ex-spouse keeps the asset and you get nothing.
+Likewise, your other relative would have no obligation to give an asset back to you, or use the asset for your benefit, when you might want it back in the future.
 Even the act of your spouse or relative gifting an asset back to you may serve as evidence the initial gift was made, in fact, to hinder or defraud a potential creditor.

 A gifted asset is also exposed to creditor claims against the spouse or relative.
 For example, if your spouse is at fault in an auto accident, the asset you were trying to protect would be exposed to a potential new claim outside your control.
 Also consider the possibility that your relative might later get divorced and the relative’s ex-spouse becomes entitled to one-half of an asset that was originally yours.